 The Hidden Science Behind the Perfect Bike Saddle

-Imagine pedaling through golden hour, legs pumping rhythmically, wind rushing past - only to be jerked back to reality by a nagging pain in your... well, you know where.
-For decades, cyclists accepted saddle discomfort as inevitable, but what if I told you the secret to pain-free riding has been hiding in medical journals all along?
+Imagine pedaling through golden hour, legs pumping rhythmically, wind rushing past—only to be jerked back to reality by a nagging pain in your... well, you know where.
+For decades, cyclists accepted saddle discomfort as inevitable.
+But what if the secret to pain-free riding has been hiding in medical journals all along?

 The Painful Truth About Traditional Saddles